MatthiasHinz/AlgebR/README.md

 2       2 meuse~2 SpatialPointsDataFrame S x Q set meuse$lzinc = log(meuse$zinc) ##------ Tue Aug 16 17:59:41 2016 ------##
 ```

+It is also possible to display all commands recorded with AlgebR in sequence.
+This is done with `algebr$history()`.
+The 'rec_num' attribute of each variable version history refers to the indices of the commands in this record history.

 ###3.5 Getting and setting semantics of objects

 The semantics of an object can be determined using the `estimateSemantics` function as the following: